cmoffroad/osm-guidelines/README.md

 - If part of your GPS trace include riding inside a creek, stream or river, do not create a `highway` segment for this section.

-- Because unpaved road surface conditions in Thailand change very often with weather and seasons, following tags are not taken into consideration: `tracktype`, `smoothness`, `trail_visibility`.
+- Because unpaved road surface conditions in Thailand change very often with weather and seasons, following tags are not currently taken into consideration: `tracktype`, `smoothness`, `trail_visibility`.

 ### Applications